 I do this in various different ways: with pencils, with computers, with paint, cameras.
 I work with anything that can make or record marks on paper or on screen.
 I aim to constantly experiment, evolve, to skew and distort my perceptions to create stand out pieces of visual art which convey meaning for myself and my clients.
 Every project is a chance to try something new, to convey a story, a feeling, an idea.
 An opportunity to push my work forward and create something that no one else can.

 I work with digital and film, my skills are tranferable throughout and I believe each medium has it's own merits and strong points.
-I am keen to do more commercial film work and I believe that in an age of photographic perfection, film holds the key to a magical world of imperfection and unique distortion which digital cannot.
-It is common for me to doctor my images both digitally and manually.
+I am keen to do more commercial film work and I believe that in an age of photographic perfection, film holds the key to a magical world of natural imperfection and unique distortion which digital cannot yet emulate.

 So photography eh?